 What happens if I overdose?

-Do not receive a "live" vaccine while using Arzerra.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.
+You should not receive a vaccine while using Arzerra.
+Some vaccines may not work as well and may not fully protect you from disease.
+Other vaccines may not be safe for you while you are using Arzerra.
+Vaccines include shots to prevent influenza, measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), and herpes zoster (shingles).

 Arzerra side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Arzerra: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Arzerra: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Some side effects may occur during the injection.
-Tell your caregiver right away if you feel dizzy, nauseated, light-headed, confused, itchy, tingly, or have chest pain, jaw or arm pain, back pain, stomach pain, wheezing, chest tightness, or trouble breathing.
-These reactions can occur during the injection or within 24 hours afterward.
+Some side effects may occur during the injection or up to 24 hours later.
+Tell your caregiver right away if you feel dizzy, tired, nauseated, light-headed, feverish, chilled, sweaty, itchy, or have a skin rash, headache, muscle pain, back pain, stomach pain, irregular heartbeats, chest tightness, trouble breathing, or swelling and irritation in your throat.

 Call your doctor at once if you have: